How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 Why would you use Chromium OS on Raspberry Pi?

-Also, speed is a core value for Chrome OS, as it is for Google Chrome, so developers are particularly attentive to think about this while adding new features.
+The Chromium OS is a pretty lightweight operating system.
+As everything is in the cloud, usage of local resources should be limited.
+Also, speed is a core value for Chrome OS, as it is for Google Chrome, so developers are particularly attentive to thinking about this while adding new features.

-In theory, Chrome OS is also intended for entry-level computers, has its main users are those who are mostly using a computer to do things on the Internet, they don’t have the latest generation computer.
+In theory, Chrome OS is also intended for entry-level computers, as its main users are those who are mostly using a computer to do things on the Internet, they don’t have the latest generation computer.
 Chromebooks are also shipped with low-end processors, so the Raspberry Pi should be ok with this.

 Install Chromium OS on Raspberry Pi